Contraceptive injections contain a progestogen hormone which is similar to the natural progesterone produced by the ovaries.

 - There can be a delay of up to one year before the return of your periods and fertility after stopping the injection.

-- Contraceptive injections don’t protect you against sexually transmitted infections, so you may have to use condoms as well.
+- Contraceptive injections don’t protect you from sexually transmitted infections, so you may have to use condoms as well.

 - Some people experience side effects such as spotty skin, hair loss, decreased libido, mood swings and headaches.